yourhead/StacksAPI/_templates/link.md

  The stringValues should not be an empty string.
 The strings are NOT encoded but treated as literals.
 If the values are pulled from a `%html%` then property text encoding should be applied.

+ To provide a mechanism to override properties with "-" in thier name such that the dashes don't get interpretted as another override (e.g. "aria-label") you should use camel-case in the override.
+Stacks will processs the camel-case property and write out the value with a dash.
+See Example 4 below.

  > Only a single attribute can be overridden.
 If multiple attributes are specified the behavior is undefined.